On the subcritical self-catalytic branching Brownian motions: Introduction

-subjected to the initial condition similar to that of the equation \eqref{PDE}, the MFE of the SBBM model, with the idea that $\tilde v_t(x) \diff x$ is an approximation of the empirical measure, and that the three terms on the right-hand side of \eqref{eq:TMFE} are the mean-field averages of the three groups of randomness \eqref{MP}--\eqref{CB}, respectively.
+subjected to the initial condition similar to that of the equation \eqref{PDE}, the MFE of the SBBM model, with the idea that $\tilde v_t(x) \mathrm{d} x$ is an approximation of the empirical measure, and that the three terms on the right-hand side of \eqref{eq:TMFE} are the mean-field averages of the three groups of randomness \eqref{MP}--\eqref{CB}, respectively.

 Note that, in Theorem \ref{Comming-down-finite-first-moment}, the rate of CDI is given by the solution to the equation \eqref{PDE} instead of \eqref{eq:TMFE}, where the linear term corresponding to the ordinary branching is absent.
 This is fine, since one can verify that, uniformly in \(x \in \mathbb{R}\), \(v_t(x)\) and \(\tilde v_t(x)\) are asymptotically equivalent as \(t \downarrow 0\).
-By that, we mean \( \lim_{t \to 0} \sup_{x \in \mathbb{R}} | v_t(x)/\tilde v_t(x) - 1 | = 0. \)
+By that, we mean \( \lim_{t \to 0} \sup_{x \in \mathbb{R}} | v_t(x)/\tilde v_t(x) - 1 | = 0. \) \end{old} The MFE for the SBBM model is given by the following reaction-diffusion equation: